Joe Cross (filmmaker): Reboot with Joe

 After Fat, Sick & Nearly Dead was released in 2010, Cross founded Reboot with Joe, a health and lifestyle brand that provides information and support to people looking to make diet and lifestyle changes.
 The brand is focused on consuming more fruits and vegetables for improving health.
-Cross currently serves as the CEO of the organization.
+As of 2014, Cross served as the CEO of the organization.

 The website of the organization offers guides for starting a juice fast and which fruits and vegetables to select.
 The organization has a medical advisory board to collect data and conduct research about benefits of juicing.

 Books

 Cross released his first book titled Fat, Sick & Nearly Dead in 2011 followed by a second book titled Reboot with Joe Recipe Book (Plant-Based Recipes to Supercharge Your Life) in 2012.
 He released a third book titled 101 Juice Recipes in 2013.

 In February 2014, he released his book titled The Reboot with Joe Juice Diet: Lose Weight, Get Healthy and Feel Amazing.
 In this book, he shared the plan that he used for his juice fast and subsequent diet as well as stories of some other people who have lost weight with a juice fast.
 It also includes three-day, five-day, 10-day, 15-day and 30-day programs, healthy-eating plans and exercise tips.
 According to Cross, when somebody is not eating, they are giving their body a break and supplying it with micro and macro nutrients.
 Cross recommends using more vegetables and fewer fruits to avoid sugar present in the fruits.

 His latest book is titled Juice It to Lose It: Lose Weight and Feel Great in Just 5 Days and had been released in April 2016.